How to buy Orora (ORA) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Orora Limited is a packaging & containers business based in Australia.
-Orora shares (ORA) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $2.41 – an increase of 6.17% over the previous week.
+Orora shares (ORA) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Orora has a trailing 12-month revenue of around $3.5 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Orora

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Orora.
 Find the share by name or ticker symbol: ORA.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Orora reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
 At today's price, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.